Drexel in France: Summer in Montpellier

 - Excursions in the Languedoc/Provence region once a week

-- Weekend excursion to Paris with hotel (double or triple occupancy) and transportation
+- Weekend excursion to Paris including accommodations and transportation

 - Onsite staff during the length of the program